 I'm toying with the idea of casting these in resin, and making a bunch of blank figurines.
 I may also be going crazy.

 Now I just have to figure out the best way to cast these in silicone, and look for a good resin to work with.
-Maybe I'll take it full circle and make a painting of the figurines I make.

 I've had one of those semesters where I'm trying to juggle working on about 2 million things at once.
 I'm making slow progress on all of my studio projects, but it feels like I'm standing still.
 I'm not someone who enjoys stagnancy.
 One of the hard things about being an artist and working as an adjunct in academia is that there are very few ways to truly feel accomplished.
 As an artist, there are always bigger fish to fry (and always lots of rejection), and as an adjunct, there is always the uncertainty of your job disappearing each semester despite your best teaching efforts.
 I've been yearning for more stable ground the last few years, and am doing a lot of thinking about what my next move will be.
 I'll keep you updated, but at the present moment I'm just trying to keep my head above water.